Skip To Main Content

 Regional Reception Hosts

-In the spring, we also sometimes have a cluster of accepted students located in a particular geographical area.
-When this occurs, we try to organize small gatherings for these accepted students and their parents at the home of a current St. Andrew's parent in that same area.
-These gatherings happen only between March 15 and April 10.
+• In the spring, we may have a cluster of accepted students located in a particular area in which we try to organize small gatherings at the home of a current family.

-The dean of admission, head of school, or members of the Advancement team co-host, and alumni and parents in the area are also invited to attend.
-Room in your home for 20-30 people and access to local feeder schools, church/youth groups, or interested neighbors with children make for a great reception!
-All in-person events are, of course, COVID-19 conditions permitting.
+The dean of admission and financial aid, head of school, or a member of the advancement team will be on-hand to co-host these events.
+The ideal candidate will have space in their home for 20 to 30 people.
+Access to local feeder schools, youth groups, or interested neighbors with children make for a great reception!

 Reception Host